 Moment tensor inversion is a seismic processing technique that analyzes the radiation pattern of seismic amplitudes at different locations to determine the fracture plane and slip—and define the mode of fracturing as shear or tensile opening.
 Related terms include focal mechanisms, source mechanisms, and beach-ball plots for shear failures.

 MTI information enhances microseismic interpretation of fracture geometry by including the source mechanism for each microseismic event.
-This information is particularly useful in modeling discrete fracture networks and validating stimulation design and analysis, using Mangrove engineered stimulation design in the Petrel platform.
+This information is particularly useful in modeling discrete fracture networks and validating stimulation design and analysis, using Kinetix Shale reservoir-centric stimulation-to-production software.